avanzosc/custom-addons/astikar_custom/README.rst

 * New field to compute product qty in workshop and filter for repair lines.
 * Add repair fields on repair invoices
 * Custom Purchase reports added.
+* Automatic assign of repair lines when an incoming picking is processed from a purchase with analytic account.

 Credits
 =======